 Richard Price qualified from Charing Cross & Westminster Medical School in London and trained as a Plastic Surgeon in Manchester and Preston.
-He undertook fellowships in Australia (Melbourn and Adelaide), specialising in Head & Neck Reconstruction and microsurgery.
+He undertook fellowships in Australia, specialising in Head & Neck Reconstruction and microsurgery.
 He joined Cambridge University Hospitals NHS Trust in 2007 and is the Lead Clinician for Head & Neck Reconstruction in Cambridge.
 He has a specialist interest in Facial Palsy and Facial Reconstruction, particularly in association with skull base tumours patients with neurofibromatosis types 1 & 2.

 Mr Chris Skilbeck – ENT Skull Base Fellow

 Chris Skilbeck has recently completed the Skull Base Fellowship at Addenbrooke’s Hospital in Cambridge, following his training in ENT, otology and Skull Base surgery in London.
 Whilst in Cambridge, he undertook to complete a research degree into balance in Neurofibromatosis 2.
 Qualifying in 2002 from Guy’s, King’s College and St Thomas’ Hospitals he has developed an interest in facial palsy throughout his training.
 In 2007 he was awarded the Nan Blofeld Award to enable him to spend time at the Facial Nerve Center in Boston, USA.
 Chris continues to contribute to the development of the facial palsy MDT clinic at Guy’s & St Thomas’ Hospitals in London.

 Mr William Townley – Consultant Plastic & Reconstructive Surgeon